Avionne Flanagan

-Avionne Flanagan (born April 6, 1999) is an American professional soccer player who plays as a defender for USL League One side Charlotte Independence.
+Avionne Flanagan (born April 6, 1999) is an American professional soccer player who plays as a defender for USL Championship side New Mexico United.

 Career

 Youth

 Flanagan played with D.C.
 United's academy until 2016, before spending a year with local club side Baltimore Armour.

 College and semi-professional

 In 2017, Flanagan attended the University of South Florida to play college soccer.
-Flanagan went on to make 48 appearances for the Bulls, scoring 4 goals and tallying 7 assists over three seasons.
+He went on to make 48 appearances for the Bulls, scoring 4 goals and tallying 7 assists over three seasons.
 The American Athletic Conference season was cancelled in 2020 due to the COVID-19 pandemic.
 Flanagan earned First Team All-Conference honors in 2019 and American Athletic Conference All-Academic Team in both 2018 and 2019.

 Whilst at college, Flanagan also played with NPSL side FC Baltimore Christos in 2018.
 He also played in the USL League Two with Treasure Coast Tritons in 2019.

 Professional

 On January 21, 2021, Flanagan was selected 29th overall in the 2021 MLS SuperDraft by FC Cincinnati.
 He officially signed with the Major League Soccer club on April 7, 2021.

 On May 21, 2021, Flanagan was loaned to USL Championship side Orange County SC for the 2021 season.
 He made his first professional appearance the next day, appearing as an 82nd-minute substitute during a 1–0 win over Sacramento Republic.

 Flanagan was loaned out again in September, joining FC Tulsa for the remainder of the 2021 USL Championship season.

 Following the 2021 season, Cincinnati declined their contract option on Flanagan.
 On March 11, 2022, it was announced that Flanagan had signed with FC Cincinnati 2, the club's MLS Next Pro side, ahead of their inaugural season.

 On August 12, 2022, Flanagan signed with USL Championship side Charleston Battery.
-One week in to the 2023 season, Flanagan left Charleston to sign with USL League One side Charlotte Independence.
+One week into the 2023 season, he left Charleston to sign with USL League One side Charlotte Independence.

+Following the 2023 season, Flanagan signed with New Mexico United for the 2024 USL Championship season.